 Improved Breathing

-Breathing into your chest while hauling heavy weight is more challenging than you might think.
+Breathing into your chest while hauling heavy weights is more challenging than you might think.

 Adopting a deep belly breathing pattern, which is reinforced during carries, promotes more efficient and effective breathing.